-The course is designed to combine a systematic training in historical research techniques with the study of a range of major local historical themes and the chance to undertake an individually researched dissertation.
-It will be relevant to potential or practising teachers, archaeologists, environmental planners, archivists, librarians, museum professionals and teachers in adult education, and indeed anyone wishing to pursue the subject for its own sake.
+This two-year part-time master's degree is designed to combine a systematic training in historical research techniques with the study of a range of major local historical themes and the chance to undertake an individually-researched dissertation.

 The course is based at Rewley House, 1 Wellington Square, Oxford OX1 2JA.
 Some classes may take place at other venues in Oxford.
-Class details, reading lists and information about any field trips will be supplied when you have taken up your place.
+Teaching will be organised in weekly evening classes and occasional Saturday schools.

 The induction day involves 6 hours tuition and is organised on a Saturday.
 In addition to the prescribed courses, all students attend this general introduction to research in local history and to the facilities available to them in Oxford:

 - Library, computing and study facilities available at the Department for Continuing Education, the Bodleian Library and the University Computing Service.

 - Basic reference works and aids to research, including indexes, abstracts, specialist bibliographies and national theses lists.

 - Use of information technology, including the facilities of the University’s Computing Services.